PrivacyHawk Logo

 3 - Engage in Community Education

 Sharing information with your community can help protect others.
-Consider giving talks or workshops on the importance of data privacy and the risks of scams, leveraging your knowledge to empower your neighborhood or online community.
+Consider giving talks or workshops on the importance of data privacy and the risks of scams, leveraging your knowledge to empower your neighbourhood or online community.

 Conclusion